TN Visa Categories: Complete List of TN Visa Professions

 The TN visa is a great option for Canadian and Mexican citizens to work in the USA.
 Through the TN visa, you can work for a US company for years at a time.
 Best of all, your US employer can hire you by simply offering you a job without getting an approved labor certification through the Department of Labor.

 The TN visa is only available to citizens of Canada and Mexico.
 In addition, the TN visa is only available for people to work in certain job categories.
 To qualify for a TN visa, your US job must be on the list of TN visa professions.
+The TN visa falls under the nonimmigrant NAFTA Professional (TN) category, which is a special classification for Canadian and Mexican citizens under the United States-Mexico-Canada Agreement (USMCA).

 In this guide, I will list all of the TN visa categories.